Product

 lifetime value graphLTV inside Baremetrics

 Quite often, churn can be messy.
-For example, if you think about any given cohort (a group of users that subscribed in a given period – i.e., all subscribers gained in July), there’s often a “cliff,” right after the first month of that cohort’s start date.
+For example, if you think about any given cohort — which refers to a group of users that subscribed in a given period – i.e., all subscribers gained in July), there’s often a “cliff,” right after the first month of that cohort’s start date.

 We can multiply our results by a discount rate to keep this churn variance accounted for.
-(Discount rate means “discounting” for cash flow losses that may occur in the future).
+A discount rate refers to the factor used to account for cash flow losses that may occur in the future.

 Use a discount rate of .75 to find a more conservative estimate: